The 10 Best Private Streaming Platforms and Apps in 2025

 1. Password Protection

-Password protection is one of the most basic forms of security for private live streaming.
+Password protection is one of the most basic forms of security for private.
 It is often considered a “first line of defense” for private streaming.

 This feature allows the broadcaster to set a password.
 Any viewers who attempt to access the stream will have to enter the password as prompted to have access.
 It’s an ideal setup for smaller events among trusted individuals or groups.